-We met Alexis Patterson when she came to the Wacom booth at San Diego Comic Con and stopped by to try out the new Wacom gear, including the just-launched Wacom Cintiq 22, which she stationed herself at as she happily drew away.
-A recent graduate of the San Diego Art Institute, Alexis asked how she could contribute to the Wacom blog and we challenged her with an assignment: what makes a character cute vs scary?
-Alexis pulled out her sketchbook and immediately began formulating some ideas.
-Here’s her debut blog post:
+We met Axel Patterson when he came to the Wacom booth at San Diego Comic Con and stopped by to try out the new Wacom gear, including the just-launched Wacom Cintiq 22, which he stationed himself at as he happily drew away.
+A recent graduate of the San Diego Art Institute, Axel asked how he could contribute to the Wacom blog, and we challenged him with an assignment: what makes a character cute vs. scary?
+Axel pulled out his sketchbook and immediately began formulating some ideas.
+Here’s hisdebut blog post:

 Cute: condensed large features in compact spaces give us a feeling of tiny babies that need to be protected.